eliemichel/OpenMfx/README.md

 ## Contributing

 This document currently is a draft.
 Feel free to give some feedback through the GitHub [issues](https://github.com/eliemichel/OpenMeshEffect/issues) of this repository.

+## History

+The need for such a standard urged when I tried to tie Blender and Houdini together while respecting the spirit of the GPL license under which Blender is released.
+See [the discussion on Blender Dev Talk forum](https://devtalk.blender.org/t/houdini-engine-modifier-for-blender/8218).